 one in NYC is by far the largest, grandest and most popular, welcoming over 1 million spectators annually.

-Despite it being a normal workday for many Americans, Columbus Day is an official federal government holiday with post offices and banks closing in honor of
+Despite it being a normal workday for many Americans, Columbus Day is an official federal government holiday, Post offices and banks close in honor of

-the day (although Wall St. stock markets still stay open as usual.)
+the day although Wall St. stock markets stay open as usual.